MirSiam10/Python-High-Learning/README.md

-🐍 Python High Learning – From Fundamentals to Object-Oriented Programming 📖 Overview
+🐍 Python High Learning  (From Fundamentals to Object-Oriented Programming) 📖 Overview

 Python High Learning is my personal learning repository, built to strengthen my understanding of Python Fundamentals and Object-Oriented Programming (OOP) through consistent hands-on practice.

 Rather than simply reading theory, I challenged myself to implement every concept in code.
-Each folder in this repository represents a stage of my learning journey—from basic Python syntax to designing object-oriented applications using real-world scenarios.
+Each folder in this repository represents a stage of my learning journey from basic Python syntax to designing object-oriented applications using real-world scenarios.

 The primary goal of this repository is learning by building, where every program reinforces a specific programming concept and gradually develops problem-solving skills.